 Diversity can be defined as differences in race, ethnicity, gender identity and expression, sexual orientation, socio-economic status, age, religion, ability, and national origin.
 It can also refer to differences in thinking styles, communication preferences, and life experiences.

-In the workplace, diversity means actively hiring and promoting people from all walks of life.
+Diversity means actively hiring and promoting people from all walks of life in the workplace.
 It means creating an environment where everyone feels safe and respected, regardless of their differences.
 And it means working to understand and embrace those differences.

-To the younger generations, having a diverse workplace may simply seem like the normal way of life.
-However, this has not always been the case.
+To the younger generations, having a diverse workplace may seem like the usual way of life.
+However, this has only sometimes been the case.
 The shift towards diversity in the workplace has been a long time coming.

-In the past, there were a number of demographics severely marginalized or outright excluded:
+In the past, there were several demographics severely marginalized or outright excluded:

 - People of color,

 This was primarily due to systemic discrimination and exclusionary practices.

 For example, women were often paid less than men for the same work, people of color were excluded from specific industries and positions, LGBTQIA+ individuals were persecuted and fired, and people with disabilities were often overlooked for employment altogether.